timofeysie/drf-two/README.md

 ### Add the serializer to our views.py file

-Import the ProfileSerializer, create a ProfileSerializer instance and pass in profiles and many equals True to specify we’re serializing multiple Profile instances.
+Import the ProfileSerializer, create a ProfileSerializer instance and pass in profiles and many equals True to specify serializing multiple Profile instances.
-In the Response send data returned from our serializer.
+In the Response send data returned from the serializer.

 profiles\views.py